orfeotoolbox/OTB/Documentation/Cookbook/rst/recipes/bandmathx.rst

 -[ssec:operators]-).

 Now, let’s go back to the first formula: this one specifies the addition of two images band to band.
-With muParserX lib, we can now define such operation with only one formula, instead of many formulas (as many as the number of bands).
-We call this new functionality the **batch mode**, which directly arises from the introduction of vectors within muParserX framework.
+With muParserX lib, we can now define such an operation with only one formula, instead of multiple formulae (as many as the number of bands).
+We call this new functionality the **batch mode**, which arises directly from the introduction of vectors within the muParserX framework.

-Finally, let’s say a few words about neighbourhood variables.
-These variables are defined for each particular input, and for each particular band.
+Finally, it is worth briefly discussing neighbourhood variables, which are defined for each specific input and band.
 The two last numbers, kxp, indicate the size of the neighbourhood.
 All neighbourhoods are centred: this means that k and p can only be odd numbers.
-Moreover, k represents the dimension in the x direction (number of columns), and p the dimension in the y direction (number of rows).
+In addition, k represents the dimension in the x direction (number of columns), and p the dimension in the y direction (number of rows).
 For instance, im1b3N3x5 represents the following neighbourhood:

 +-----+-----+-----+
 | .   | .   | .   |